Coming off a COVID-19 mortgage break?- MABS are here to help

 Forty-three thousand mortgage accounts were on active payment breaks in mid-August 2020.
 The breaks started on 19 March so thousands will be starting to come off the mortgage payment break from mid-September onwards.
 This transition will be stressful for many, and we encourage people to engage sooner rather than later.

 MABS is referred to as a source of support in the BPFI booklet, and MABS staff have continued to work with many difficult mortgage cases throughout the pandemic.
 This support is available free to anyone who wishes to have an objective and non-judgmental discussion on their options.
 In MABS experience the earlier and more proactively people engage with their lender the more time and opportunity there is to create a positive outcome.

-If you would like to discuss your options on engaging with your lender about repayments, please contact the national MABS helpline on 0761 07 2000, Monday to Friday, 9am to 8pm.
-Visit mabs.ie for more information or to find the details of the nearest office.
+If you would like to discuss your options on engaging with your lender about repayments, please call the MABS Helpline on 0818 07 2000, Monday to Friday, from 9am to 8pm, WhatsApp 086 035 3141 or contact your local office.